Personal tools

 - Overview

-Data science is an umbrella term for all aspects of data processing, from collection to modeling to insights.
-Data analytics is a subset of data science that focuses on statistics, mathematics, and statistical analysis.
+While the terms may be used interchangeably, data analytics is a subset of data science.
+Data science is an umbrella term for all aspects of data processing—from the collection to modeling to insights.
+On the other hand, data analytics is mainly concerned with statistics, mathematics, and statistical analysis.

 Data science has a much broader scope than data analytics.
 While both fields involve working with data to gain insights, data science often involves using data to build models that can predict future outcomes, while data analytics tends to focus more on analyzing past data to inform decisions in the present.